A polar prediction model for learning to represent visual transformations: Background

-Natural videos are replete with rich temporal transformations, such as continuous deformations of objects and surfaces.
-Assuming that these transformations can be described as groups, we will aim to learn their group representation from data.
-To this end, we seek a parameterization that generalizes beyond translation and the frequency domain.
-Remarkably, Fourier analysis can be seen as a special case of the representation theory of compact commutative Lie (ie. smooth) groups \citep{mackey1980harmonic}.
+Streaming visual signals are replete with structured transformations, such as object displacements and surface deformations.
+While these can not be captured by the Fourier representation, which only handles global translation, the concept of representing transformations in their eigen-basis generalizes.
+Indeed, representation theory describes elements of general groups as linear transformations in vector spaces, and decomposes them into basic building blocks \cite{hall2013lie}.
+However, the transformation groups acting in image sequences are not known a priori, and it can be difficult to give an explicit representation of general group actions.
+In this work, we aim to find structures that can be modeled as groups in image sequences, and we learn their corresponding representations from unlabeled data.

-In harmonic analysis, the celebrated Peter-Weyl Theorem (1927) establishes the completeness of the irreducible representations of any compact continuous group (an irreducible representation is a subspace that is invariant to group action and that can not be further decomposed).
-Furthermore, it follows that every compact Lie group admits a faithful (ie. injective) representation given by an explicit complete orthogonal basis, constructed from finite-dimensional irreducible representations \citep{hall2013lie}.
-Accordingly, the action of a compact Lie group can be expressed as a rotation within each irreducible representation - thereby generalizing the Fourier shift property (an example is the construction of steerable filters \citep{freeman1991design} in the computational vision literature).
+In harmonic analysis, the Peter-Weyl Theorem (1927) establishes the completeness of the unitary irreducible representations for compact topological groups (an irreducible representation is a subspace that is invariant to group action and that can not be further decomposed).
+Furthermore, every compact Lie group admits a faithful (i.e. injective) representation given by an explicit complete orthogonal basis, constructed from finite-dimensional irreducible representations \cite{hall2013lie}.
+Accordingly, the action of a compact Lie group can be expressed as a rotation within each irreducible representation (an example is the construction of steerable filters \cite{freeman1991design} in the computational vision literature).

-In the case of compact commutative Lie groups, the irreducible representations are one-dimensional and complex valued: they are pairs of real valued basis functions.
-Therefore, the angular extrapolation mechanism described in the previous section (\ref{sec:angularextra}) can be employed for prediction in a much wider setting than that of translational motion.
-We will rely on the parameterization suggested by the representation theory of compact commutative Lie groups to learn the harmonic basis functions of the transformations at play in natural videos.
+In the special case of compact commutative Lie groups, the irreducible representations are one-dimensional and complex-valued (alternatively, pairs of real valued basis functions).
+These groups have a toroidal topology and, in this representation, their action can be described as advances of the phases.
+This suggests a strategy for learning a representation: seek pairs of basis functions for which phase extrapolation yields accurate prediction of upcoming images in a stream of visual signals.